tfusswinkel/InventorySample/docs/Binding/README.md

 ## Value Converters

 Both `{x:Bind}` and `{Binding}` allow *Value Converters*.
-This is an important resource that needs to be explained as it's frecuently used in Windows 10 apps development.
+This is an important resource that needs to be explained as it's frequently used in Windows 10 apps development.

 Sometimes we need to display, for instance, some data from the ViewModel in a specific format but that information is irrelevant at the ViewModel level.
 For example, imagine that we have a `decimal` property in the ViewModel and we want to display that decimal with a specific format in our View.
-To accomplish this and without adding this unnecesary convertion in our ViewModel, we can use implementations of `IValueConverter`.
+To accomplish this and without adding this unnecessary conversion in our ViewModel, we can use implementations of `IValueConverter`.

 We will create a new class implementing the `IValueConverter` interface: